petrzakopal/dotfiles/readme.md

 ```

-for runnign nvm in zsh when installed in bash run `source ~/.nvm/nvm.sh` - node and pm2 will become available - in .zshrc file for example
+for running nvm in zsh when installed in bash run `source ~/.nvm/nvm.sh` - node and pm2 will become available - in .zshrc file for example

 to remove error `manpath: can't set the locale; make sure $LC_* and $LANG are correct`
 and in file /etc/default/locale add line LC_ALL="en_US.UTF-8" and relogin to your server - using root